KaueReinbold/location-function/README.md

 # Location Search

-Azure Function to search location information from a Country.
-The Function will call an endpoint teh provides an updated source of information to retrieve and delivery parsed information.
+Azure Function to search information from a Country.
+The Function will call an endpoint that provides an updated source of information.

+The technical objective is to study [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) with [.Net Core](https://docs.microsoft.com/en-us/dotnet/core/).

 ---

-## Supported Locations
+## Supported Countries

 | Country | States | Cities |
 | ------- | ------ | ------ |